Brooke Fraser: 2010−2015: Flags and Brutal Romantic

-2016−present: A Sides and work with Hillsong Church
+2016−present: Return to Hillsong Church, solo worship albums, and second departure from Hillsong Church

-In 2016, she released "Therapy", off her first compilation album, A Sides, which was released 25 November 2016.
-This was followed by her second compilation album, B Sides, on 16 November 2018.
+In 2016, she released the single "Therapy", which featured on her first compilation album, A Sides, released in November.
+This was followed by her second compilation album, B Sides, in November 2018.

-Already part of Hillsong Church since 2005, Fraser joined the Australian church's worship band—Hillsong Worship—where she participates under her married name: Brooke Ligertwood.
-The first album she was included on was the 2006 album Mighty to Save, on which she co-wrote "None But Jesus" from United We Stand, released in 2006.
-Her last live album with the band was the 2010 album A Beautiful Exchange, after which Fraser left Hillsong Worship.
 The 2016 live album Let There Be Light marked Fraser's return and her first live recording with Hillsong Worship since her departure in 2010.
 She co-wrote and sang lead vocals on the song "What a Beautiful Name" for the 2016 live album.
 At the 2018 Grammy Awards, the group won the Best Contemporary Christian Music Performance/Song award for "What a Beautiful Name".
 Billboard ranked the song as the top Christian Song of 2017 and third of the 2010s decade.

-On February 25, 2022, Fraser released SEVEN.
+On 25 February 2022, Fraser released Seven.
 It is her first live solo album, her first solo work since rejoining Hillsong Worship and the first to be released under her married name.

-Since 2016, Ligertwood has led the Hillsong Worship team, both in Australia and abroad and she also tours under her own individual brand.
+On 28 April 2023, she released Siete, an EP consisting of 5 songs from Seven in Spanish.
+Her first studio album in nine years, titled Eight, was released on 20 October 2023, once again under her married name.
+Fraser revealed during the album's press cycle that she had stepped away from Hillsong again following several controversies and major changes within the church.

+On June 22, 2024, she performed with the Auckland Philharmonia Orchestra for a one-night only concert at the Spark Arena in Auckland; the concert became the venue's largest crowd ever for a solo New Zealand act.
+However, during this show, she thanked music executive Paul McKessar, which attracted controversy due to his involvement in the #MeTooNZ probe on harassment and abuse in the New Zealand music industry.

+On August 8, 2024, she released Infinity, a live album with songs from Eight, with Benjamin Tennikoff.

+On November 23, 2024, Ligertwood released a live version of Shadowfeet on her YouTube channel.
+The video was recorded in Spark Arena with Auckland Philharmonia Orchestra.

+On November 8, 2025, she announced on her Instagram (Both Brooke Fraser and Brooke Ligertwood) the release of a live album titled Live with the Auckland Philharmonia, which is scheduled to be released on November 21, 2025.

 Personal life

 After the success of her first album, Fraser moved to Sydney in 2004.
 On 17 March 2008, she married Scott Ligertwood, in Sydney.
-She continues to perform under her maiden name "Brooke Fraser" for her solo career with the exception of her live album Seven.
+They moved to Los Angeles in 2010.
+She continued to perform under her maiden name "Brooke Fraser" for her solo career until the release of her live album Seven in 2022, at which point she began simultaneously using her married name "Brooke Ligertwood."

 In March 2015, Fraser announced she was pregnant with their first child.
-A daughter was born on 18 September 2015.
-Fraser currently lives in Los Angeles, where she is occasionally on the Sunday worship team at the Hillsong Church Los Angeles campus.
+Their daughter was born on 18 September 2015.
+Fraser currently lives in Los Angeles, where she was occasionally on the Sunday worship team at the Hillsong Church Los Angeles campus prior to her departure from the church.
 Another daughter was born on 10 July 2017.